julioalucero/julioalucero.github.com/source/_posts/2013-02-10-inaugurating-the-blog.markdown

 ---
 layout: post
-title: "inaugurating the blog"
+title: "Inaugurating the Blog"
 date: 2013-02-10 20:11
 comments: true
-categories: about
+categories: [about, english]
 ---

 This is the first post of my blog.
 So now I should just start to write...